Giardiasis is an infection of the small intestine caused by a tiny parasite (protozoa) called Giardia lamblia.

 Travelers are at risk for giardiasis throughout the world.
 Campers and hikers are at risk if they drink untreated water from streams and lakes.

-The time between infection and symptoms is 7 - 14 days.
+The time between becoming infected and symptoms is 7 to 14 days.

 Diarrhea is the main symptom.
 Other symptoms include:

-Some people who have had Giardia infections for a long time continue having symptoms even after the infection is gone.
+Some people who have had a giardia infection for a long time continue having symptoms, even after the infection is gone.

 Tests that may be done include: